De-Escalation Police Training

 This 2-hour course is designed to help officers better identify crisis behaviors and use their VirTra simulator’s real-world scenarios to practice their skills.
 Like “De-Escalation” and other V-VICTA courses, Crisis De-Escalation provides ample time for training in lifelike scenarios.

 Curriculum can be the difference between a good officer and a great officer.
-To ease the instructor’s workload while simultaneously providing the best training materials, VirTra went through the effort of having our De-Escalation scenarios for law enforcement personnel and its curriculum nationally-certified through IADLEST.
+To ease the instructor’s workload while simultaneously providing the best training materials, VirTra’s de-escalation police training went through the effort of having our police De-Escalation tactics scenarios for law enforcement personnel and its curriculum nationally-certified through IADLEST.
 IADLEST’s National Certification Program sets the POST training standard for 36+ states and works to improve training nationwide.

-See How Scenarios Work and Branch During De-Escalation Training
+See How Scenarios Work and Branch During De-Escalation Police Training

 One of the many effective VirTra de-escalation scenarios for law enforcement personnel is featured below.
 How it works is simple: trainees begin by standing in or in front of the simulator.
 Once ready, the instructor will fire up the scenario, which begins with a dispatch call outlining the scenario.
 From there, the real De-Escalation training begins!
 The scenario opens up to a bridge with a father behaving erratically and threatening to throw his child over.
 It is up to the officer to de-escalate and gain control of the situation.